reflectoring/reflectoring.github.io/content/blog/2022/2022-10-25-getting-started-with-spring-security.md

 - **Authentication**
 - **Authorization**

-### Filters
+### Servlet Filters
-If we take a closer look at the console logs on application startup, we can see that the `DefaultSecurityChain` triggers a chain of filters that are called **before the request reaches the `DispatcherServlet`.**
+If we take a closer look at the console logs on application startup, we can see that the `DefaultSecurityFilterChain` triggers a chain of filters that are called **before the request reaches the `DispatcherServlet`.**
 ````text
 o.s.s.web.DefaultSecurityFilterChain     : Will secure any request with